-VGC is supplying various categories of labour resources to the Costain Skanska joint venture for the Crossrail works at Bond Street station.
+VGC supplied various categories of labour resources to the Costain Skanska joint venture (CSJV) for the Crossrail works at Bond Street station.

-Our people at Bond Street station include slinger signallers, crane supervisors, gangers, foreman, traffic marshals, storemen, dumper drivers and general operatives.
+Our people at Bond St were led by labour managers Donatas Jausicas and Nick Wells.
+Roles included foremen, slinger signallers, crane supervisors, gangers, traffic marshals, storemen, dumper drivers and general operatives.

 We are proud to have achieved a series of safety and best practice awards on the project.
-We have achieved coveted Costain Blue status for three quarters in succession in 2016 and 2017.
+We have achieved coveted Costain Blue status in 2016, 2017 and 2019.